Lawn Care Byron Center, MI

-- In Michigan, it’s best to mow between 3.25 and 3.5 inches on a weekly basis.
+- In Byron Center, it’s best to mow between 3.25 and 3.5 inches on a weekly basis.
 A healthy root system is the foundation for a beautiful lawn.
 Deeper roots provide increased access to moisture and nutrients your grass needs in order to thrive in a Michigan climate.

 - Although there are several methods for tackling weeds and insects in a lawn, the best defense against weeds and insects is assuring the health of your grass.
 Healthy turf is a great defense against unwanted leafy or crawly insect guests.

 Fertilizer and broadleaf weed control tips –